turboapps/docs/deploying/to_turbo_server/bb-app-server-troubleshooting.md

       </tr>
 </table>

-#### Diagnose WinRM Errors
+#### Diagnosing WinRM Errors

-If the broker logs reveal errors WinRM errors in the stacktrace, the administrator can manually test the WinRM on the application server.
+If the broker logs reveal errors WinRM errors in the stacktrace or during the application server installer's provisioning process, the administrator can manually test the WinRM on the application server.

 The application server must have WinRM Client enabled for diagnostics commands.
-The following table specifies the required group policies for allowing WinRM client:
+The following table specifies the required group policies for allowing WinRM client, and additional policies that must be set for the WinRM host:

 <table>
       <tr>